mesosphere/marathon/docs/external-volumes.md

 Install DC/OS using the [CLI][1] or [Advanced][2] installation method with these special configuration settings:

+1. Create a `genconf/rexray.yaml` file with your REX-Ray configuration specified.
+The following `rexray.yaml` file is configured for Amazon's EBS.
+Consult the [REX-Ray documentation][4] for more information.

+        rexray:
+          loglevel: info
+          storageDrivers:
+            - ec2
+          volume:
+            unmount:
+              ignoreusedcount: true

 1. Specify the `rexray_config_method` parameter in your `genconf/config.yaml` file.

         rexray_config_method: file